Have you ever tried a tofu scramble? Now you can, and you might end up loving it!

 I’m starting the weekend off today with a long overdue trip to Whole Foods, followed by a quick stop at Trader Joes.
 Between the two, I am confident I would never need another grocery store as long as I lived.
 Unfortunately, we live far from both.
 I have a list of things to get at both….I’ll share them later.

 One thing I need to get from Trader Joes is their High Protein Tofu.
 I just love it, and I need it to make my Tofu Scramble.
 It’s been a few weeks since I’ve made this, but it was so good that I’ve decided it will make the perfect Saturday morning breakfast.
 Join me?!

-- 2 to 3 tbsp olive oil (I only used 1 tbsp olive oil)
+- 2 to 3 Tbsp olive oil (I only used 1 Tbsp)

 - 1 red onion (I didn't use a full onion.
 Use however much you like.)

 - 1 tbsp umeboshi vinegar (I didn't use this.)